Glitchood/WOOF/vibe.md

 ### `[2025-10-10 10:20AM]`
 **Prompt:**
-> "Can you optimize and improve this draft api specification - keep it simple yet relevant. we can include a wide variety of vulnerabilities."
+> """""Can you optimize and improve this draft api specification - keep it simple yet relevant. we can include a wide variety of vulnerabilities."

 **Model:** `Gemini 2.5 Pro`